 Beyond these two types, we can also categorize them in another way, not mutually excluding them from each other.

 - Custodial wallets: They have an intermediary part (a company, usually) storing the funds and protect them on behalf of their clients.
 They’re usually easy to handle because the user just needs to register and/or download the app.
 The downside is this intermediary can even censor transactions and freeze the funds (so much like a bank).
-You’ll never get there your private key, obligatory for restoring the funds in another wallet without help or permissions.
+You’ll never get there your A cryptographic key that is used with an algorithm to encrypt and decrypt data.
+A cryptocurrency private key lets you...
+More, obligatory for restoring the funds in another wallet without help or permissions.
 You’ll depend on the withdrawals of the platform or app.

 - Non-custodial wallets: They don’t have an intermediary between the user and their cryptocurrencies.
 Of course, there are companies and developers behind this kind of software and hardware, but they don’t control the funds at any moment.
 If the register is required, the user receives a unique private key to move their cryptos as they want to, at any time.
 The difficulty to use this type of wallet may vary, depending on the platform or device.